thunderlabs-tech/plant-friends/README.md

 - When I have a new plant / a plant is unwell
   - I want to make sure it has the sun / temperature / humidity it needs
   - E.g. by seeing data about the type of plant it is and its needs
+- When I'm reminded to water a plant but its soil is still damp
+  - I want to not be reminded to water it until it dries out a bit
+  - E.g. by skipping that reminder and increasing the time between watering reminders
+- When one of my plants needs water but I haven't been reminded yet
+  - I want to make it gets enough water
+  - E.g. by watering it and reducing the time between waterings